The England-Germany Football Rivarly: Beyond World Cups and Wars

 It would not be until 1954 when England faced West Germany again.
 West Germany were the reigning World Cup champions but still could not defeat England.
 England won in 1954 (at Wembley Stadium) and in 1956 (at Berlin's Olympiastadion).
 Terry Paine continued England's unbeaten run; his only goal in a 1965 match handed West Germany its first loss ever at Frankenstadion in Nürnberg.

-Nine months later, Nobby Stiles repeated Paine's feat at Wembley Stadium on Feb.
+Nobby Stiles repeated Paine's feat at Wembley Stadium on Feb.
 23, 1966.
-In that match, two players earn their maiden caps for England, with one of those players being West Ham United player Geoff Hurst.
-Hurst started in three matches during the 1966 World Cup, but the most notable of those three happened to be the World Cup Final on July 30, 1966.
-This game saw both teams score early goals.
-West Germany scored first the 12th minute when Helmut Haller took advantage of a mistimed Ray Wilson header.
-Hurst tied the game as he headed the ball from a Bobby Moore free kick down and into the net.
-As the game remained at 1-1, England took advantage of a set piece in the 77th minute.
+In that match, two players earn their first caps for England, with one of those players being West Ham United player Geoff Hurst.
+Hurst started in three games during the 1966 World Cup, but the most notable of those three happened to be the World Cup Final on July 30, 1966.
+This game saw both teams score early goals, with West Germany the first to score after 12 minutes when Helmut Haller took advantage of a mistimed Ray Wilson header.
+Hurst tied the game as he headed the ball from a Bobby Moore free-kick down and into the net.
+As the game remained at 1-1, England took advantage of a set-piece in the 77th minute.
 Alan Ball launched a shot toward Hurst, which deflected toward Peters.
 Peters shot the ball to put England up -1.
 As it stood, England was on course to win the World Cup on home soil.

 However, in the 89th minute, Lothar Emmerich took a free kick that found Karl-Heinz Schnellinger.
 The ball deflected Schnellinger and eventually found Wolfgang Weber.
 Weber then scored right before regulation ended, but the debate as to where the shot deflected off Schnellinger was controversial.
 England's goalkeeper Gordon Banks claimed Schnellinger handled the ball, but the goal stood as replays indicated the ball struck Schnellinger from behind.